Getting Around Norway

 You must reserve seats on express trains.
 There are buffet/restaurant cars on some trains, and sleepers on long-distance overnight services.
 Heavy luggage may be sent in advance.
 Children under four years of age travel free; children four to 14 years of age pay half fare.

-NSB also operates a minipris ticketing system.
-Minipris tickets must be bought at least one day in advance, and are non-refundable but can give you savings of up to 75% of the standard fare.
+NSB operates a minipris ticketing system which involves putting tickets up for sale in batches with early bookings resulting in cheaper fares.
+Minipris tickets must be bought at least one day in advance, are non-refundable and cannot be changed but can give you savings of up to 75% of the standard fare.
+Purchase them online, via the NSB app or at ticket machines.
 See www.nsb.no/en/our-tickets/minipris for more information.